antonisdim/haystac/docs/index.rst

 It is possible to trim sequencing adapters and collapse PE reads by specifying the relative flags.
 Samples (specific sequencing runs) can be also downloaded from the SRA if an sra run accession is provided.

-If you have SE or already collapsed reads you only need to specify a file path for the `--fastq` flag and a sample name thought the `--sample-prefix` flag.
+If you have SE or already collapsed reads you only need to specify a file path for the `--fastq` flag.
-If your input is PE reads then you will need to specify file paths for both the `--fastq-r1` and `--fastq-r2` flags and a sample name thought the `--sample-prefix` flag.
+If your input is PE reads then you will need to specify file paths for both the `--fastq-r1` and `--fastq-r2` flags.
-If you want to download files from the SRA all you need to do is provide an SRA accession for the `--sra` flag (the sample name will be the name of the SRA accession code therefore do not use that flag in that case).
+If you want to download files from the SRA all you need to do is provide an SRA accession for the `--sra` flag.

 Here is an example of downloading reads from the SRA, trimming sequencing adapters and collapsing reads.